crashoverride777/swifty-ads/README.md

 https://developers.google.com/admob/ios/mediation-networks

+Note: Mediation will not work on tvOS because the AdMob SDK does not support it, please read the instructions below for tvOS integration.

 # Reward Videos

 Admob reward videos will only work when using a 3rd party mediation network such as Chartboost.
 To use reward videos follow the steps above to intergrate your mediation network(s) of choice.
 Than read the AdMob rewarded video guidlines